ignatowicz-alicja/AI-Powered-Mobile-App-for-Cataract-Detection/README.md

 ## Dataset
 Dataset is selected from [The Nuclear Cataract Database for Biomedical and Machine Learning Applications](https://data.mendeley.com/datasets/6wv33nbcvv/2).
 Detailed list of selected files is given in NC_images_used_for_evaluation.xlsx.

-## Extraction of region-of-interest (ROI) and image preprocessing

-Preprocessing steps:
-- manual extraction of pupil region,
-- cropping, ensuring proper centering,
-- resized 224x224.

-## Binary classification and neural network model conversion to TensorFlow Lite
+## Classification and neural network model conversion to TensorFlow Lite

-The classification involves binary anomaly detection via autoencoder, followed by CNN classification.
+The classification involves binary anomaly detection via an autoencoder, followed by CNN classification.
 The trained model was saved as model.pth (PyTorch) and later converted and optimized to model.tflite for mobile deployment.
 Among all tested architectures, **VGG11** achieved the best accuracy after conversion to TFLite, so this variant was selected for the nuclear-cataract classifier in the Android app.